Aekras1a/Atlas/README.md

 </p>
 Atlas Backup Manager is an open-source project designed to help you easily manage your backups.
 It provides an intuitive and user-friendly interface to perform backup and restore operations for your files and folders.

-## Features
+## Planned Features
-- Easy-to-use interface
+- Easy-to-use web interface
 - Support for multiple backup destinations (local, remote, cloud)
 - Support for different types of backups (System Image, File)
 - Backup scheduling and automation